 The most original and challenging of all Hawdon’s plays.
-It caused a minor media storm on its pre-London tour in 2000 when Stephen Hawking, having first given it his endorsement, than denounced it as an intrusion on his private life, despite the fact that it is generally recognised as a tribute to him.
-The critics took sides and in the controversy the play never made it to London, despite a generally enthusiastic reception from the early audiences and commentators.
+It caused a minor media-storm on its pre-London tour in 2000 when Stephen Hawking, having first given it his endorsement, than denounced it as an intrusion on his private life, despite the fact that it is generally recognised as a tribute to him.
+The critics took dramatically opposing sides, and in the controversy the play never made it to London, despite a generally enthusiastic reception from the early audiences and commentators.

 A bare stage backed by as large a projection cyclorama as is feasible.